RavensbourneWebMedia/Interactive-Narratives/sessions/01/readme.md

 4. Create a story and cast
 5. Create online avatars for them.
 6. Using Facebook, Flickr, Audio Boo, Vimeo, Blogger, Twitter, websites, etc
-7. Over three next weeks you will basically create the basis of your story
+7. Over four next weeks you will basically create the basis of your story

 # Lecture: Introducing Trans-media